Prompt Templates

 35. Ultimate Guide Post

-Create a comprehensive outline for an ultimate guide:
+Create a detailed outline for an ultimate guide:

 Structure the guide: